Lily Drinkwell: Departure and death

 In March 2019, it was reported that McQueen had left Hollyoaks to pursue other acting roles and that Lily's exit would air over the next few months.
 However, the departure was not yet confirmed by the soap itself.
 A source said, "Lauren is one of the show's biggest talents so it's a big loss but it's only natural she wants to spread her wings.
 It's not been an easy decision but it's the right one for her.
 Lily's exit is being kept under wraps but it's Hollyoaks so it's bound to be explosive and emotional".
-Later that month, the actors portraying the characters of Peri, Scott, Diane, Romeo and Sinead were photographed by paparazzi filming filming funeral on location at a graveyard.
+Later that month, the actors portraying the characters of Peri, Scott, Diane, Romeo and Sinead were photographed by paparazzi filming the funeral on location at a graveyard.
 Due to the rumours of McQueen's departure, Sophie Dainty from Digital Spy speculated that Lily could be the one to be killed-off, although she admitted that there could be other possibilities.
 Weeks later, it was confirmed that Lily would be killed-off in a "heartbreaking sepsis storyline" following Lily's self-harm relapse due to the fallout of her love triangle.
 McQueen confirmed that she had chosen to leave the role to pursue other acting roles and thanked Hollyoaks for the "amazing" experience.
 It was also reported that Lily's "harrowing" departure episode would also feature "interwoven" flashbacks of Lily's childhood with her deceased mother.
 In order to be accurate and sensitive, Hollyoaks worked with the charity UK Sepsis Trust for the storyline.
 Diane's portrayer Fletcher hoped that viewers would see the "seriousness" of how getting sepsis through self-harm can be catastrophic, adding, "I have felt affected by this storyline as we've all given it 100%.
 It's carried so much responsibility to get it right with the support of all the charities involved".
 McQueen felt honoured to be given the storyline that had to be carried responsibly, adding:

 "Even though it was challenging and emotional I really hope I did it justice and hope it raises a lot of awareness to the audience.
 I hope the storyline makes the audience aware of how serious self-harm is, and that the consequences can be life threatening.
 Sepsis is actually very common, which many people may not know what the symptoms are, and it's something that needs to be treated very quickly.
 I hope it opens up a lot of conversations and encourages people to talk and get help if they relate to Lily."